 Like in the 13th Century when a borderless network of universities began to spread the internet was from the beginning a network of scientists beyond the reach of the national governments.
 Later this developed into a global and anarchistic discussion-forum to on the brink of the 21st Century take another step in to become the global interactive marketplace it is today.
 A market for social networking, collaboration, ideas, products, and services, which means an environment where continual update and upgrade of knowledge and skills are required.

-In the 13th Century it was a very small and privileged group that had access to the scholars’ republic.
-A continual nationalisation of the universities appeared during the following centuries, so in the 1960s the borderless network was almost gone.
+In the 13th Century, it was a very small and privileged group that had access to the scholars’ republic.
+A continual nationalization of the universities appeared during the following centuries, so in the 1960s the borderless network was almost gone.
 However, at that time a new era of the scholars’ republic’s independence saw its first light of dawn, thanks to the internet.
-Many more universities was now available, many more had the chance to get a university degree, but the academic world was still a place for the privileged few.
+Many more universities were now available, many more had the chance to get a university degree, but the academic world was still a place for the privileged few.

 Opening up Lifelong Learning opportunities